-After you purchase the class, we will send the materials box to you and a separate email with instructions on how to access the recorded class.
+After you purchase the class, we will send the materials box to you.
+You will recieve a confirmation email with instructions on how to access the recorded class.

 Learn to make your own medicinal syrups!
 Herbalist Jessica Clark teaches an informative class on how to make medicinal herbal syrups for lasting wellness.